chtrembl/azure-cloud/petstore/14-build-power-apps/README.md

 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__

-In this section we'll look at how to develop an Azure Function App with Java and Build/Deploy it to Azure Container Registry/Function App Service.
+In this section we'll look at how to develop an a Power App that consumes data from the Azure Function App that was built in the previous guide.

 > 📝 **Please Note, we assume you have completed the [Configure Apps to use Application Insights](https://stackedit.io/08-configure-apps-to-use-application-insights/README.md) guide and have a working Application Insights service that can be used by this Azure Function App.**

 > 📝 **Please Note, we assume you have completed the [Build and Deploy Azure Functions](https://stackedit.io/13-build-deploy-azure-functions/README.md) guide and have a working Azure Function App that retrieves petStoreCurrentSessionTelemetry.**

+Head over to https://powerapps.microsoft.com/ and sign in and selct the Home icon from the left navigation.

 You should see the following:

 ![](images/pa1.png)

+Before we create our Power App Canvas App, we are going to configure our Custom Data Connector.
+(It is possible to create the connectors at any point in time, for the sake of this guide, I decided to get the data integration implemented first)

+Select Custom Connectors and then Select New custom connector (Create from blank)

 You should see the following:

 ![](images/pa2.png)

+Give your Connector a name (I'm using "Azure Pet Store Functions", this is the name of your app and how it will appear to your users.)
+And select "Continue"

 You should see the following:

 ![](images/pa3.png)

 You should see the following: